Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/DesignPattern/StrategyDesignPattern.md

 public class Vehicle {
     DriveStrategy driveObject;
     // Will not make like new NormalDriveStrategy.
 It is only the object of DriveStrategy.
+    // When we have to add the interface then we add in the autowired.

     // Constructor Injection.
     Vehicle(DriveStrategy driveObj){